FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 The `pywin32` package is platform-specific and will not install on macOS (it is skipped automatically by pip).

+In VS Code you must have installed the `Python` by Microsoft, and it is recommended to perform a complete restart of VSCode after (At least Command Palette/Developer: `Reload Window`).
+Then open Command Palette and use `Python: Set Interpreter`, choose the python in .venv.

 ### Packages used by the deploy tooling:

 - `tqdm`: progress bars during copy/update